AGWA/sms-over-xmpp/doc/configuration.md

 http_password   EDIVMA8HLvrZOV5N
 ```

-### Signalwire webhook configuration
+### SignalWire webhook configuration

-You must configure your Signalwire account to invoke a webhook when you
+You must configure your SignalWire account to invoke a webhook when you
 receive an incoming SMS.
 The URL of the webhook follows this template:

 `http://signalwire:HTTP_PASSWORD@HOSTNAME:PORT/PROVIDER_NAME/message`